back to top

 Technical Notes

 The Switch 2 Edition runs cleanly on current firmware.
 Nintendo deployed a Version 3.0.1 patch in February 2026 addressing bug fixes across both Switch and Switch 2.
-No significant performance issues have been reported post-patch.
-The 30fps cap applies uniformly; no mode delivers higher framerates, a deliberate decision consistent with the game’s relaxed pace rather than a hardware ceiling.
+The 30fps cap applies uniformly; no mode delivers higher framerates, a deliberate decision consistent with the game's relaxed pace rather than a hardware ceiling.

 Mouse controls require Joy-Con 2 in the standard grip or used as a standalone on a flat surface.
 CameraPlay support exists but is limited to the in-game passport photo function.
 The game supports up to 8 resident players on a single island, increased from the original's limit, with up to 12 visitors via online play.
 Nintendo Switch Online membership is required for Slumber Island and online multiplayer.
 For players weighing which console suits their habits in 2026, New Horizons Switch 2 Edition is a useful illustration of the backwards-compatible upgrade model at its most cost-effective.